 Of course, there are always little factors and individual situations that veer from these basic guidelines… but in general, these are the questions we think through whenever we’re contemplating a splurge (big or small).

-Sometimes I make the wrong choice and regret a splurge, but for the most part, this mental checklist of questions helps put my purchase into perspective, resist impulsive spending, and still enjoy regular splurges and special treats for myself and my family (without feeling guilty!)
+Sometimes I make the wrong choice and regret a splurge, but for the most part, this mental checklist of questions helps put my purchases into perspective, resist impulsive spending, and still enjoy regular splurges and special treats for myself and my family (without feeling guilty!)

 How do YOU decide when to save or splurge?